openbsd/xenocara/driver/xf86-input-fpit/readme.txt

    project into the XFree86 4.0.2 Elographics driver by Patrick Lecoanet.
 -  John Apfelbaum continuted the work to produce a working XFree86 4.0.x driver for the Stylistic 1200.
--  David Clay added support for Stylistic 3400 passive pen.
+-  David Clay added support for Stylistic 3400 passive pen, and possibly others.
+(Also fixed processing of all packets, and enabled right mouse button.)

-Please visit http://linuxslate.com for the latest information.
+Please visit http://webcvs.freedesktop.org/xorg/driver/xf86-input-fpit/ for the latest version of this driver.

 License: